chdamianos/autoregressionmodelling/README.md

 you might need to place this command at the top of every .py file that calls rpy2

 # Algorithm
+Flowchart of the algorithm with some default values:
 ![AutoModel.png](https://bitbucket.org/repo/yp5MdKd/images/4102067091-AutoModel.png)

 The main routine is run as follows: